Refer a Patient

 - Eating Disorder Treatment Facilities (PDF) (for-profit facilities in the Western United States)

 - Family-Based Therapy Providers for Eating Disorders (PDF) (King County, WA)

-- Meal Support Training for Parents (Spanish) (PDF) (offered by Psychiatry twice a week; no appointment needed)
+- Meal Support Training for Parents (PDF) (Spanish) (offered by Psychiatry twice a week for children and teens who are current Seattle Children’s patients; no appointment needed)

 - Restoring Nutrition: What to Expect During Your Child’s Hospital Stay (Spanish) (PDF) (useful if the family is being sent to the Emergency Department for admission)